Answering “Tell Me About Yourself” in Interviews: 3 Key Steps

 Professional interview tips for demonstrating fit:

-The Best Answer Formula for "Tell Me About Yourself"
+What is the Best Answer Formula for "Tell Me About Yourself?"

 Here's a simple, proven structure that combines the three research-backed components: